reinhardliess/phrase-hunter-game/readme.md

 ### Some additional coding conventions

-* Code is written as declarative as possible
+* I tried to write the code as clear as possible; all class methods are commented, additional comments only when they seemed necessary
 * Constants are all uppercase, spaced out with underscores for readability
 * Additional spaces around nested function calls